DimensionDev/Maskbook/README.md

 - `yarn storybook` to start StoryBook.
 Used for UI only developing.
 - `yarn build` build a production version.
 Output files in `./build/`

+#### HMR notice

+Your browser need to allow invalid SSL certificate on https://localhost (generally port 8080) to use HMR during the development.

+You can use an environment variable NO_HMR to close HMR totally.

 #### Conditional compilation

 - If branch name contains `full`, CI will build for all targets